open-zaak/open-zaak/docs/installation/config/openzaak_config.rst

 .. note:: Due to a cache-bug in the underlying framework, you need to restart all replicas for this change to take effect everywhere.

+.. note:: The deprecation process for this domain configuration has started in favour of the ``OPENZAAK_DOMAIN`` setting.
+Some libraries still rely on this though, so it still needs to be provided.

 .. _installation_configuration_notificaties_api:

 Configure Notificaties API